 Parents on school councils in Alberta identify issues affecting ECS-12 students they would like to see addressed, changed or resolved, in provincial education.

-School councils “sponsor” a Proposed Advocacy Resolution submitted to the ASCA office.
+School councils “sponsor” a Proposed Advocacy Resolution submitted to ASCA by January 15.

 Resolutions Committee works with sponsors of proposed resolutions to finalize intent, wording and formatting for presentation to members.

-Proposed resolutions distributed to members for discussion and pre-voting in their communities.
+Proposed resolutions distributed to members for discussion and sorting in their communities.

 Pre-meeting materials are processed and members register for the AGM event.